LRMVERD/Shallow-Machine-Learning-for-Archaeological-Geophysics/README.md

    ```
    jupyter notebook
    ```
-   An internet browser will open, from which you can select the Jupyter notebook `Notebook_v17_3-D.ipynb`.
+   An internet browser will open, from which you can select the Jupyter notebook `ML_for_Arch_Geofys.ipynb`.
 5. Follow the instructions in the notebook.

 **Ubuntu**